How to Grow Citrus Trees in Containers

 • Light: Citrus needs at least six to eight hours of bright, daily light — more is better.
 Placing trees near southern or southwest windows works well.
 Remember, natural light shifts with the seasons, so adjust accordingly.
 If you're short on sunlight, grow lights can make up the difference.

 • Water: Never let pots dry out completely, but avoid overwatering.
 Allow your potting soil mix to dry slightly about 2 inches deep, and then water thoroughly.
 Test your potting mix by hand or use a soil moisture tester, available in home and garden stores.
-Pennington Ultra Grow Potting Soil Mix helps make the most of the water you use.
 During active spring and summer growth, container citrus may need extra watering.
 In winter, water just enough to keep soil moist.

 • Fertilizer: Citrus trees need generous amounts of nitrogen plus essential trace nutrients.
 Needs increase as trees mature.
-Pennington Ultra Grow Potting Soil Mix helps feed your plants for up to six months, plus its mycorrhizae help get nutrients to plant roots.
-A citrus-specific plant food such as Pennington Ultragreen Citrus & Avocado Plant Food 10-5-5 used at planting and for ongoing feedings provides the special nutrients citrus trees need.
+A citrus-specific plant food such as Pennington Rejuvenate Plant Food Citrus & Avocado 5-3-4 used at planting and for ongoing feedings provides the special nutrients citrus trees need.
 Supplement with kelp- or fish-based products such as OMRI-listed Alaska Fish Fertilizer 5-1-1 for extra nutrients.
 Limit fertilizer during fall and winter as growth slows.

 • Pruning: Regular pruning helps limit container citrus tree size and promotes bigger, better fruit.
 Don't be shy about pruning potted citrus — just wait until trees flower and set fruit so you don't accidentally prune away your treats.
 Trim off thorns and any roots or shoots that form near the surface of your potting soil mix.